KJaneD/KJaneD.github.io/README.md

 <img align="center" src="/docs/assets/qmra_steps.PNG" alt="Diagram demonstrating the five steps of a QMRA (taken from the Wiki): Hazard ID, Exposure Assessment, Dose Response Assessment, Risk Characterization, and Risk Management">

 ## More About Me...
 Outside of academia, I'm an avid backpacker and hiker.
 I live in Michigan so my more frequent destinations are the Upper Peninsula and Canada, but I've also enjoyed exploring parts of Maine, Colorado, and Montana in the past five years.
-Spending time in nature helps inspire me to find ways to leverage risk assessment, exposure science, engineering methods to protect the planet and move towards a more sustainable future.
+Spending time in nature helps inspire me to find ways to leverage risk assessment, exposure science, and engineering methods to protect the planet and move towards a more sustainable future.
 Some [photos](./about_me_photos.md) to inspire you!